Exlo84/open-eth-pool-script-install/README.md

 $ sudo ./configuration.sh
 ```

-Wait for the buliding of the project to be complete and when it will complete it will run the open-etherium-pool then open a new terminal and run the front end without sudo
+Wait for the buliding of the project to be complete and when it will complete it will run the open-ethereum-pool then open a new terminal and run the front end without sudo

 ```sh
 $ ./frontend.sh